artsandmetaphysics/goodlifeodyssey/_documents/a-definition-of-ethics.md

 ---
+title: >
-title: 'A Definition of Ethics'
+  A Definition of Ethics
+description: >
-description: "Ethics: the study of how concious beings should act."
+  Ethics: the study of how concious beings should act.
 type: essay
 status: incomplete
 order: 3